 Anyone sitting at this stage doesn’t think they need any solutions because they’re not aware that a problem exists.

 The seasoned demand generation experts start marketing at this stage.
-It’s so early in the game that no one is moving.
-Perfect opportunity!
-A unified demand generation strategy is the best way to convert unaware audiences.
+It’s so early in the game that none of the competitors are pursuing – that means it’s the perfect opportunity!
+A unified demand creation and demand capture strategy is the best way to convert unaware audiences.
 Your entire team needs to align to make this happen.

 Now that you know the five stages of awareness, it’s time to find out where your B2B brand awareness tactics and campaigns require adjustments.